-Leasing equipment is a common alternative to purchase.
-Of the two kinds of leases - capital leases and operating leases - each is used for different purposes and results in differing treatment on the accounting books of a business.
+Leasing equipment, including vehicles, is a common alternative to purchasing.
+Of the two kinds of leases – capital leases and operating leases – each is used for different purposes and results in differing treatment on the accounting books of a business.

-- Capital leases are used for long-term leases and for items that not become technologically obsolete, such as many kinds of machinery.
+- Capital leases are used for long-term leases and for items that don't become technologically obsolete, such as many kinds of machinery.

 - Capital leases give the lessee (the person who is leasing) the benefits and drawbacks of ownership, so they are considered as assets, and they may be depreciated.